umbraco/Umbraco-Code/README.md

     }
 ~~~

 All of DemoClasses methods and members will be marked as volatile.

 For more examples see the unit tests.

 #### The Attributes
-It's worthwile noting that the attributes are compared by name and not by type.
+It's worthwhile noting that the attributes are compared by name and not by type.

-This means that it's not needed to use the attributes that are included in this project (the namespace of analyzers is not accesible),
+This means that it's not needed to use the attributes that are included in this project (the namespace of analyzers is not accessible),
 any attribute named UmbracoVolatileAttribute or UmbracoSuppressVolatileAttribute will do the trick.

 ## Deployment